-What exactly are Dental Crowns and Bridges
+What are Dental Crowns and Bridges

 Unlike devices which can be removed such as dentures, both bridges and crowns are prosthetic devices are fixed prosthetic devices.

 When you have dentures, you have the luxury of taking it out and clean it every day, but bridges and crowns are affixed onto the implants or tooth and can be removed only by a registered dentist.
+Dentures are removable but Crowns are permanent.
+Read more about Dentures

 How they work:

-What are Crowns
+What are Teeth Crowns

-A damaged tooth can be covered or capped entirely with the help of crowns.
+TEETH CROWNS – A damaged tooth can be covered or capped entirely with the help of crowns.
 Apart from fortifying a tooth that is damaged, crowns can also be used to improve tooth alignment, appearance, and shape.
 Also, crowns can be placed on top of an existing implant which provides tooth-like structure and shapes for function.

 Ceramic or porcelain crowns can be matched to the tooth’s natural color.
 There are a number of different materials in use including metal and gold alloys as well as ceramic and acrylic materials.